-- 1. Forming a clear picture of one's own strengths and weaknesses. - 2.
-Getting a clear insight into the connection between strengths and weaknesses.
+1. Getting a clear view of one's own strengths and weaknesses.

-- 1. It is advisable to play this method with a interlocutor or coach. - 2.
-Number of participants: 1 (+ coach).
+2. Getting a clear insight into the connection between strengths and weaknesses.

-- 3. Requirements: all of the cards strengths and weaknesses. - 4.
+- 1. It is recommended to play this method with a conversational partner or coach. - 2.
+Number of players: 1 or 2.
+When playing with two people, take turns playing the game and acting as a coach. - 3.
+Requirements: all of the cards. - 4.
 Estimated playing time: 30 45 minutes.

 - 1. Spread all of the strength cards face up on the table.
-Select 8 strengths that you're absolutely certain you have, and place these horizontally in front of you.
+Select the 8 strengths that currently describe you best and place these horizontally in front of you.
 The easiest way to choose the cards is as follows: first, make a quick selection by discarding those strengths that you definitely do not have.
 Second, discard those strengths that you're uncertain you may have.
 Continue doing so until 8 cards remain. - 2.
-Select 8 personal weaknesses that currently bother you the most, using the same procedure as in step 1.
+Select the 8 personal weaknesses that currently bother you the most, using the same procedure as in step 1.
 Place these horizontally below the row with the strengths. - 3.
 Discuss the result on the following basis: - a.
 Illustrate for each strength when and how you apply it. - b.
 Illustrate for each weakness in what kind of situation it bothers you most. - c.
 If there is a connection between one or more specific strengths and weaknesses, place these alongside each other. - d.
 Write down the results or take a picture of it, so that you can have another look at it later on, or discuss it with others.